TCR Brasil Touring Car Championship

-The TCR Brazil Touring Car Championship is a touring car racing series based in Brazil first held in 2023, which uses the TCR Touring Car regulations.
+The TCR Brasil Touring Car Championship (due to sponsorship reasons, officially known as the Bradesco TCR Brasil Touring Car Championship, short TCR BR) is a touring car racing series based in Brazil first held in 2023, which uses the TCR Touring Car regulations.

 Announced in 2020, TCR South America held its first season the following year.
 Since then, the series has alternated races in Argentina, Uruguay, and Brazil.
-During this period, the grid has expanded, reaching 21 cars in 2023.